neilkale/neilkale.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
+Hello!
 I'm a first-year Master's student in the Machine Learning Department at [Carnegie Mellon University](https://www.cs.cmu.edu/).
 Previously, I studied computer science and mathematics at Worcester Polytechnic Institute, where I rowed for the men's varsity crew team.

 Research interests
 ======